 Do the elevator lift when you are driving, standing in line, doing side-lying leg lifts in barre class, or when you get into bed on your back.
 Aim for three to five lifts each time you do them and try to do them every day.

 A healthy and strong pelvic floor may not be as satisfying as looking at six-pack abs, but there’s something to be said for enjoying a great belly laugh without having to worry about peeing on yourself like mom.

-About Cassie: Cassie Piasecki, NLC is a Pilates Method Alliance, Certified Pilates Teacher, personal trainer, and Nutritious Life Certified Nutritionist based in Newport Beach, California.
-With over 24 years of experience, Cassie has taught fitness to over 10,000 people!
-She now connects with clients both in the studio and online via her website.
+About Cassie: Cassie Piasecki, who is Nutritious Life Certified nutrition coach is also a Pilates Method Alliance, Certified Pilates Teacher, and personal trainer based in Newport Beach, Calif.
+With over two decades of experience, Cassie has taught fitness to over 10,000 people!
+She now connects with clients both in the studio and online.
+You can find her on Twitter or her website, The Wow Life.
 Her favorite quote comes from Joseph Pilates, “Physical fitness is the first requisite of happiness.”